 - $30 off a full set of lash extensions

 - $20 off your next appointment if you refer a friend

 To schedule your appointment, you can book online here.

 What do you think about permanent makeup and lip shading?
 Will you be getting your lips colored too?
-Let’s chat in the comments below and don’t forget to subscribe to my newsletter for more beauty posts!
+Let’s chat in the comments below!Don’t forget to follow me on Instagram and subscribe to my newsletter for more beauty posts!

 More Beauty Posts: